sanazbahargam/Constrained_CMTF/README.md

 ## Requirements
-This code depends on the TensorToolbox which is available at:
+This code depends on
-           http://www.sandia.gov/~tgkolda/TensorToolbox/index-2.5.html
+* TensorToolbox which is available at: http://www.sandia.gov/~tgkolda/TensorToolbox/index-2.5.html
-       and Tensor lab at:
+*       and Tensor lab at:
            URL: http://www.tensorlab.net
-      and CVX Solver at:
+*      and CVX Solver at:
            http://cvxr.com/cvx/